ChrisLisbon/QGIS_LinesRankingPlugin/docs/about.md

 machine learning, backend and fronted tools for spatial services and scientific approach to finish our projects.

-At the moment (summer 2023) we are no longer working together (nevertheless, we still write code or/and scientific papers), but in the summer of 2020 our team consisted of three people:
+At the moment (winter 2024) we are no longer working together (nevertheless, we still write code or/and scientific papers), but in the summer of 2020 our team consisted of three people: